jujuakd888/jujuakd888/README.md

 ## Hi there 👋
-I’m Jude, a biotechnology scientist with expertise in molecular and cellular biology, bioinformatics, and clinical trial design.
+I’m Jude, a biotechnology scientist with expirence in molecular and cellular biology, bioinformatics, and clinical trial design.
 My work bridges wet-lab experimentation and computational analysis, from CRISPR genome editing and confocal imaging to omics pipelines and R-based modelling.

 🔬 I’ve contributed to research at King’s College London and now at the University of Oxford.